russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/To-do List App, Pt. 6.md

 ## Unpause your database

-If you completed part 5 of this tutorial series in the prior module here at LCS, it's quite likely that your database, hosted by Supabase, has been paused to conserve server-side resources.
+If you completed part 5 of this tutorial series a while ago here at LCS, it's quite likely that your database, hosted by Supabase, has been paused to conserve server-side resources.
 This occurs automatically for free-tier projects at Supabase when a database has been inactive for 7 days.

 To get started, first be sure you are [signed in at GitHub](https://github.com/login).